SauravSujitChakraborty/a_b_testing/README.md

 The Feature Importance Analysis distinguishes between "Market Regime" signals and "Random Walk" noise:
 Market Regime: $(x_0, x_1, x_2)$
 Random Walk: $(x_3, x_4)$
+Inclusion of $x_3$ and $x_4$ as pure noise.
+The Alpha: The Feature Importance Analysis in your code proves the model can distinguish between "Market Regime" $(x_0, x_1, x_2)$ and "Random Walk" $(x_3, x_4)$.
+The Alpha is often covered by 95% market noise.
+Advantages: It prevents you from "trading the noise."
+Generating Alpha is as much about not losing money on bad signals as it is about winning on good ones.

 > Note: This framework allows for superior risk-adjusted position sizing compared to a traditional linear estimator by moving beyond first-order linear effects.